fbrowther/SQLAlchemy-Challenge/README.md

 ### Station Analysis
 In order to determine the most favourable station for holiday within Hawaii, I obtained the list of stations with most activity recorded followed by retrieving its ('USC00519281') previous 12 months of temperature observation data (TOBS).
-The distribution of TOBS for this station has been illustrated as follows -
+The distribution of TOBS for this station is illustrated as follows -

 ![alt text](https://github.com/fbrowther/SQLAlchemy-Challenge/blob/main/Images/Temperature%20in%20highly_active_station.png)